Metrics that get measured = Profits that scale. Know what metrics your MSP needs to track to put you on the track to profitability.

 Analyze ticket trends – If a client’s ticket volume decreases after your proactive intervention, it means they’re becoming more efficient and less demanding on your resources—making them a more valuable client over time.

-4. Contract Profitability
+4. Contract profitability

 What it is